stdevPavelmc/mailad/INSTALL.md

 # MailAD installation instructions

+Check this [simple console recording](https://asciinema.org/a/fD1LuVLfeb8RPCHOIgbR1J9d8) to see how looks a simple install.

 ## Introduction & checks

 To avoid permission problems we recommend you to held the files under the `/root` directory, so from this moment and forward you need to be root to runs the following commands, `sudo -i` is your friend if you are not root.